mounaiban/slowcomb/INSTALL.rst

   to talk about it than I am.

-  PROTIP: For those who missed out the crazy MySpace days of the Internet, SVN is a centralised source control system that had the level of influence of Git at time of writing.
-GitHub maintains SVN support, and there are long-running projects out there still using it, such as the Apache HTTP Server.
+  PROTIP: For those who missed out the crazy MySpace days of the Internet, `SVN is a centralised source control system <http://subversion.apache.org/>`_ that had the level of influence of Git, at time of writing, during the height of the glorious 2000s 😟.
+GitHub maintains SVN support, and there are long-running projects out there still using it, such asthe Apache HTTP Server.

 Step 2: Prepare the VE (Optional)